OpenArabicPE/slides/template/OpenArabicPE-Slides-template.md

 - **open**, **free-of-charge**, **client-based**
 - Adaptation of the [TEI Boilerplate XSLT stylesheets](http://dcl.slis.indiana.edu/teibp/) to (Arabic) periodical editions
-- human-readable and static web-view (either rawgit or gh-pages)
+- human-readable and static web-view hosted on `gh-pages`
     + generated on-the-fly by the user's browser using XSLT 1 to transform the TEI XML files to HTML.
     + can be run without an internet connection and with local facsimiles.
 - parallel display of text and facsimile